- What is glaucoma?

 In angle closure glaucoma, when immediate treatment is required, the laser creates a small hole in the iris (iridotomy) in order to improve the flow of the aqueous humor from a collateral drainage pathway.

 When the above-mentioned treatment options are not adequate to stop the progression of the disease, surgical treatment is recommended.
 Usually, the first surgical intervention is the trabeculectomy.
 The new drainage pathway that is created helps the aqueous humor to escape the front part of the eye, which results in reduction of the intraocular pressure and halts the progression of the disease.

 Alternatively, the control of the intraocular pressure can be achieved by the insertion of a small valve (small silicone tube), which helps in the drainage of aqueous humor.

 The most popular in our country is the valve PF7 that has been used over the last decades with great success.

-Our scientific group, since February 2014, is the first one to commence the use of the new model of the valve, the M4, which is of bigger size and of different material (more porous material) and is more effective in lowering the intraocular pressure.
+Our scientific group has been the first one using the new model of the valve, the M4, since February 2014.
+It is larger and made from a different material (more porous), making it more effective in lowering intraocular pressure.

 After the above-mentioned interventions, the patient should receive antibiotic and anti-inflammatory drops for one month.